h-RAT/Willy_Firmware_V3_T-Embed_CC1101/README.md

 The **T-Embed CC1101 Plus** additionally includes an nRF24 2.4 GHz radio, which is supported by Willy Firmware V3.

+Willy Firmware V3 is designed specifically for the LILYGO T-Embed CC1101 and T-Embed CC1101 Plus.
+It is not intended as a direct replacement firmware for other ESP32 boards.

 ---

 <p align="center">